Employment Law

 What is inducement in Alberta?

-In Alberta employment law, inducement occurs when an employer actively recruits a non-unionized worker from another company, encouraging them to leave their current job.
-If your new employer took documented steps to intice you to join their team, this is considered inducement.
+In Alberta, inducement occurs when an employer actively recruits a non-unionized worker from another company—encouraging them to leave their current job.

 • Example: Jane has worked as a sales representative for a company in Edmonton for 15 years.
 A competitor spends an entire month encouraging Jane to come work for their business instead.
 After considering the competitor’s offer, she decides to accept and leaves her current employer.